 - International students must secure an International and/or Australian primary scholarship at the host university before submitting an application ie: must be enrolled

-- International students must be living in Australia when applying for a WaterRA scholarship and available for the interview in December.
+- International students must be living in Australia when applying for a WaterRA scholarship and available for an interview

 - Student enrolment status must be full time

 - Short-listed PhD students must be available for an interview in December tba.
 The interviews will be held in Melbourne or Adelaide, WaterRA will arrange travel and accommodation if required

 - The PhD interview includes a 5-7 minute power point presentation by the student.
 The student will then answer a series of questions by the interview panel.
 Allow approx 45 minutes for the interview.